 You must actually begin the manufacturing process to be guilty of this crime.
 While you do not have to complete the process, some act of beginning the process is required.

 2.2.
-Unlawful search and seizure
+The police made an unlawful search and seizure

 Authorities can only search for and/or seize property via a legal warrant.
 If no warrant, then they must have a valid excuse for not having one.